jamesgarriss/onering/story/chapter001.md

 The boy ignored the Woodman and ran to help his father.
 One of the guards turned to attack Baldor, and the other his son.

+Balwulf ran forward towards the conflict, wanting to keep the boy from the fight.
+He lifted his axe to defend him against the guard’s blow.
+Coming to a sliding halt, Balwulf thrust the haft of his axe over the boy’s head and smartly blocked the chop of the guard’s short sword.

+Bjarn swung his bow around and took a shot towards the other guard.